 Amanda Ketterling, a library media specialist at Bonner Springs Elementary School, Bonner Springs Unified School District 204, and Natalie Johnson-Berry, an English teacher at Shawnee Mission North High School, Shawnee Mission USD 512, were named Region 3 finalists for the 2022 Kansas Teacher of the Year award during a virtual ceremony Sunday, March 28.
 This award recognizes excellent teaching in the elementary and secondary classrooms of the state.

 In prior years, the Kansas Teacher of the Year finalist ceremony has taken place in person.
 However, because of the COVID-19 pandemic, the event took place virtually this year.

 As finalists for the Kansas Teacher of the Year distinction, Ketterling and Johnson-Berry each will receive a $2,000 cash award from Security Benefit, the major corporate partner for the Kansas Teacher of the Year program.
 In addition, they are each now eligible to be named Kansas Teacher of the Year, which will be announced during a ceremony Saturday, Sept 25, in Wichita.

-Ketterling and Johnson-Berry were among six Teacher of the Year semifinalists from Region 3, which covers the first U.S. congressional district.
+Ketterling and Johnson-Berry were among six Teacher of the Year semifinalists from Region 3, which covers the third U.S. congressional district.

 Other semifinalists were Melissa Donaldson, a 3-5 early childhood, special education teacher at Stanley Elementary School, Blue Valley USD 229; Melissa Hembrey, a first-grade teacher at Riverview Elementary School, De Soto USD 232; Jessica Skoglund, an English teacher at Olathe Northwest High School, Olathe USD 233; and Jennifer Thomas, a science teacher at Turner High School, Turner-Kansas City USD 202.